magland/mountainlab_devel/README.md

 ### Guide to directories

-`unit_tests` : basic tests of various ML components, and generation of the ...demo (default) timeseries dataset.
-...Warning: this creates the directories at and below `unit_tests/demo_data` and ...fills them with a few tens of megabytes of files.
-...(Also many of the `ms_*` commands in ML do self-tests when run without arguments).
+`unit_tests` : basic tests of various ML components, and generation of the demo (default) timeseries dataset.
+Warning: this creates the directories at and below `unit_tests/demo_data` and fills them with a few tens of megabytes of files.
+(Also many of the `ms_*` commands in ML do self-tests when run without arguments).

 `unit_tests/testall.m` is a useful list of all MATLAB-driven self tests.